bobjacobsen/csc-exercises/CSC/README.md

 If there are any problems or updates to the exercises, we'll post announcements to a [Google doc](https://docs.google.com/document/d/1g3b2e7wf3mWaIZ4U6MkNR5B4fQuO71y6Q341LGs45HQ/edit) and display them on a screen in the exercise room for your reference.

 A short comment on structure: Some of these exercises start by asking you to create a directory by unpacking a .tar file.
-We do this so that because putting a Git repository inside another Git repository can get very complicated.
+We do this so that because putting a Git repository inside another Git repository can get complicated.

 You can't break anything, so please feel free to experiment!